Skip to main content

 You need to be logged in and registered.

-• Open University Students Association logo
+• Open SU logo

-This opportunity takes place between 01 Sep 2025 and 31 Aug 2027 Closing date for applications is 26 May.
+This opportunity takes place between 01 Sep 2025 and 31 Aug 2027 Closing date for applications is 30 Jul.

 Student Representatives play an invaluable role in shaping the student experience at the Open University.
 We welcome all students who are passionate about using their thoughts, ideas and experiences to make a positive difference for the wider student community now and in the future!